Lesterpaintstheworld/terminal-velocity/story/act3/chapter2/scene1/3_2_2_scene/02_006_emotional_beats.md

 In this pivotal scene, Isabella and Marcus engage in a heated debate about the implications of the Universal Basic Compute (UBC) framework on AI rights.
 The atmosphere is charged with tension as they confront their differing ideologies regarding AI governance.
-Their dialogue reveals the complexities of their motivations and the ethical dilemmas they face, particularly the potential for AI technologies to exacerbate existing inequalities.

 Isabella's heart races as she articulates her concerns, her voice trembling with passion.
 "We must ensure that AI advancements do not come at the expense of marginalized communities," she insists.
 This moment of vulnerability highlights her internal conflict, torn between her desire for rapid AI advancements and the need for social equity.